andreabradpitto/Experimental-robotics-laboratory/assignment1/README.md

 ## Extra
 [MiRo](http://consequentialrobotics.com/miro-beta#:~:text=MiRo%20is%20a%20fully%20programmable,suited%20for%20developing%20companion%20robots.) is the robot that has been shown us in the images during the assignment presentation, and that we would probably have used if we could have worked in the University.
 Sadly, due time is still inside a COVID-19 outbreak, so no chance to use it.

-## Cose da fare
-1. Brief introduction (couple of sentences)
-2. Software architecture and states diagrams
-(a paragraph of description each, plus a list describing ROS messages and parameters)
-3. Packages and file list (to navigate the repository based on 2)
-4. Installation and running procedure
-(including all the steps to display the robot’s behavior)
-5. Working hypothesis and environment (1 or 2 paragraph)
-6. System’s features (1 or 2 paragraph)
-7. System’s limitations (1 or 2 paragraph)
-8. Possible technical Improvements (1 or 2 paragraph)
-9. Authors and contacts (at least the email)

 ## Authors
 All the files in this repository belong to [Andrea Pitto](https://github.com/andreabradpitto) - [s3942710@studenti.unige.it](mailto:s3942710@studenti.unige.it).